na-na-hi/renget/archive/rzimh.md

 As soon as Inigo and Hoge left, the odd assortment of houseguests came out of hiding.

-"Ugh, finally!"
+"Finally!"
 Junichi muttered, flopping back onto the couch and resuming his video game.
 "I thought those two were never gonna stop making googly eyes at each other."

 Curie watched the door sullenly, a stormy look in her eyes.
+"So they weren't dating??
+He was single!"

-Maddie noticed and shook her head.
+Maddie shook her head.
 "Don't even think about it, girl.
 Inigo's found his soulmate, clear as day."

 "I wasn't going to do anything!"
 Curie protested, though her expression said otherwise.